David Ortiz and A-Rod debut on Cooperstown Hall of Fame ballot

 Barry Bonds and Roger Clemens, two stars who ended up tainted by the Age of Steroids, will have their tenth and final appearance on the BBWA ballot.
 They will do it along with Curt Schilling, who lacked 16 votes to reach the minimum of 75% to be exalted.
 Schilling received 71.1% of the vote, Bonds reached 61.8% and Clemens reached 61.6%.

-Justin Morneau, Jimmy Rollins and Jake Peavy are also on the ballot, along with Carl Crawford, Prince Fielder, Joe Nathan, Jonathan Papelbon, AJ Pierzynski and Mark Teixeira, the Hall of Fame and BBWAA announced Monday.
+Justin Morneau, Jimmy Rollins and Jake Peavy are also on the ballot, alongside Carl Crawford, Prince Fielder, Joe Nathan, Jonathan Papelbon, AJ Pierzynski and Mark Teixeira, the Hall of Fame and BBWAA announced Monday.

 The repeat list includes Bobby Abreu, Mark Buehrle, Todd Helton, Tim Hudson, Torii Hunter, Andruw Jones, Jeff Kent, Andy Pettitte, Manny Ramírez, Gary Sheffield, Sammy Sosa, Omar Vizquel and Billy Wagner.